 Mr. Allen played a leading role in USTR’s investigation of the acts, practices and policies of China related to technology transfer, intellectual property and innovation.
 He helped author USTR’s Section 301 report, negotiated the Phase One trade agreement with China and chaired a subcommittee focusing on the implementation of China’s technology transfer commitments under the trade agreement.
-In addition, Mr. Allen acted as lead counsel negotiating the investment and state-owned enterprise chapters of the U.S.-Mexico-Canada Agreement.
+In addition, Mr. Allen acted as lead counsel negotiating the investment and state-owned enterprise chapters of the U.S.-Mexico-Canada Agreement (USMCA).

 Prior to joining USTR, Mr. Allen practiced with other prominent law firms, including for seven years at a firm in Geneva, Switzerland.

 Mr. Allen’s dispute settlement experience prior to joining Skadden includes: